System Design Space

 Click "Start" to walk through the launch chain.

-• Optimization for battery and background restrictions.
+• Lifecycle management for screens, services, and background work.

-Differences between Android and classic Linux
+How Android differs from classic Linux

-Why is this important for systems design?
+Why this matters for systems design

 Related chapters